dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-graphql.md

 }
 ```

-Todo; add example with order by and time dimension granularity change
+Todo: add example with order by and time dimension granularity change

 **Query with Explain**